eyockman/eyockman/README.md

 - Specific interests of mine are plant interactions and estuarine community ecology.
 - Mostly looking to do statistical and spatial analysis.
-- I’m looking to build skills and collaborate on R and GIS projects
+- I’m looking to build skills with R and GIS

 <!---
 eyockman/eyockman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.